 In India, the co-living concept is gaining widespread acceptance and has brought to the front some new models in the private rental sector.
 Though the concept is novel, it’s here to stay, as India’s millennial population currently accounts for 440 million.

-The growing interest for co-living spaces in cities such as Bengaluru, the National Capital Region (NCR) and Pune for the real estate investment community, the co-living is a hot topic of discussion, with developers and value investors reassessing the way they view apartment offerings.
+The growing interest for co-living spaces in cities such as Bengaluru, Mumbai, Delhi NCR, Pune, Hyderabad, Chennai, and other tier II and tier III cities like Ahmadabad, Kota, Cochin, Jaipur, Kanpur, Dehradun & Nagpur this is the big opportunity for the for the real estate investment community.
+The co-living or shared living spaces is a hot topic of discussion, with developers and value investors reassessing the way they view apartment offerings.